 Breathing is perhaps the most important part of our exercise and it plays a crucial role in keeping your body and mind active.

-It is quite difficult to explain some breathing exercises, so I have prepared a short movie with for this; please see it below.
+It is quite difficult to explain some breathing exercises, so I have prepared a short movie for this; please see it below.

 Best exercises to stay fit